What are the outcomes of poor record keeping in a business enterprise?

 Damage During Disasters

-Natural disasters, floods, and fire can wreak havoc on a business, destroying improperly stored documents forever.
+Natural disasters, floods, and fires can wreak havoc on a business, destroying improperly stored documents forever.
 Critical and irreplaceable records should be stored in climate-controlled underground vaults and in professional records centers in locations chosen for minimized environmental risks.
-Disaster recovery can save your company from irreversible consequences of poor record keeping.
+Disaster recovery can save your company from the irreversible consequences of poor record keeping.

 Time & Efficiency Loss